buhrmi/buhrmi/README.md

 ## Hi there

-I'm a freelancing web developer from Germany, currently living in Da Nang, Vietnam.
-Here in Vietnam the cost of living is relatively low, meaning that you can hire me very cheaply to develop first-class **native-feeling, offline-capable web apps**.
+I'm a freelancing developer from Germany, currently living in Da Nang, Vietnam, specializing in first class, **native-feeling, offline-capable web apps**.

+Here in Vietnam the cost of living is relatively low, meaning that you can hire me very cheaply 🤪.

 The only drawback is that I prefer to use **my own tech stack built with Ruby on Rails and Svelte**.
 While many people behave like sheep and flock to React or other frameworks, I tend to go my own route.
 Even within my own beloved Rails community, there is a push these days to use Hotwire Native to develop native apps, which I don't like.
 Hotwire Native still uses server-side rendered templates, which is goes against my understanding of "offline-capable".